shaardie/blog/content/infset.md

 #### No countable Set

-If both sets to intersect are not countable the intersection *could* be implemented as a countable set, but this is very hard to proof and therefor it is defined as the combination of the defining `Contains(x interface{})` functions.
+If both sets to intersect are not countable the intersection *could* be implemented as a countable set, but this is very hard to proof and therefore it is defined as the combination of the defining `Contains(x interface{})` functions.